Accounting for Bank Acquisitions [White Paper]

 See Appendix B1 & B2 for an example comparing the fair value of the balance sheets of a subsidiary bank and the bank holding company to the book values at the acquisition date.
 Additionally, the goodwill and bargain purchase calculation is included on these appendices.
 Appendix D shows how to record the acquisition on Day One, including the accounts used to adjust book value to fair value at the bank and bank holding company level.

-Wilary Winn further notes that GAAP allows the acquiring bank to true up the Day One journal entry for up to 12 months after the acquisition date to reflect new information that would have affected the valuation amounts had they been known[4].
+Wilary Winn further notes that GAAP allows the acquiring bank to true up the Day One journal entry for up to 12 months after the acquisition date to reflect new information that would have affected the valuation amounts had they been known5.

 We note that the “new” information is relative to the acquisition date only.
 The adjustment is designed to reflect information that existed as of the valuation date that was not known at the time.
 It is not intended to reflect changes in facts and circumstances as of the valuation date.
 Instead, it is designed to reflect a clarification of facts that existed as of the valuation date.
 For example, if a loan at the valuation date was a modified loan and was not disclosed as such, an adjustment would be appropriate.
-On other hand, if the acquired bank obtained an appraisal for a branch location at the acquisition and due to changes in market conditions, the value of the branch was less 11 months later, an adjustment would not be appropriate.
+On the other hand, if the acquired bank obtained an appraisal for a branch location at the acquisition and due to changes in market conditions, the value of the branch was less 11 months later, an adjustment would not be appropriate.

 Day Two Accounting

-Many find the Day One Accounting to be relatively complex.
+Many find the day one accounting to be relatively complex.
 The ongoing accounting for the recorded premiums and discounts is also quite complex.
 The following is a quick summary for the items other than loans, followed by a detailed description of the required ongoing accounting for the acquired loans.

 The premiums or discounts for the investments acquired are amortized or accreted into income over the estimated life of the investment as an adjustment to interest income.
 Premiums reduce interest income, whereas discounts have the opposite effect.

-The premiums or discounts on the acquired time deposits are amortized or accreted into expense over the estimated life of the liability as an adjustment to interest expense.
+The premiums or discounts on the acquired debt and time deposits are amortized or accreted into expense over the estimated life of the liability as an adjustment to interest expense.
 Premiums reduce interest expense, whereas discounts increase interest expense.

 Mortgage servicing rights acquired in the acquisition are generally amortized on a level-yield basis over the estimated life of the loans.
 The amortization is recorded as a reduction to servicing income.
 We note that mortgage servicing rights can also be measured and reported on an ongoing basis at fair value, with the change in fair value running through the income statement.
 This fair value accounting is generally used by large institutions, which have generally hedged the portfolio against interest rate risk.